sleeyax/burp-awesome-tls/README.md

 To load your custom Client Hello, you can capture it in Wireshark, copy client hello record as hex stream and paste it into the field "Hex Client Hello".
 ![screenshot](./docs/wireshark_capture_client_hello.png)

 You can also use additional settings to enable a proxy that will automatically get a fingerprint from the request and use it.
-Thus, the intercept proxy will be raised, which you will have to use on the client
+Thus, the intercept proxy will be raised, which you will have to use on the client.

 ![screenshot](./docs/advanced_settings.png)